KO0I/KO0I.github.io/_posts/2026-01-14-noise-complaint_0.markdown

 Exercising one's creative capacities, regardless of current level of skill, is a special experience and like the best things in life, it can be done for free.
 Use less AI.

--# Photo Credit: Original photograph taken by Hussein Kefel on June 23, 2008
+*Photo Credit:* Original photograph taken by Hussein Kefel on June 23, 2008